nazianafis/Neural-Style-Transfer/README.md

 #### Dependencies <a name="dependencies"></a>
 *    Python 3.9+
 *    Framework: PyTorch
-*    Libraries: os, numpy, cv2, matplotlib, torchvision
+*    Libraries: os, numpy, cv2, torchvision

 #### Usage <a name="usage"></a>